KBNLresearch/europeananp-ner/README.md

     mvn package

 This command will generate a jar, and a war version of the NER located in the target/ directory.
 To deploy the war file, just copy the war file in your tomcat webapp directory.

-To test the webapp from command line (this will try to bind to port 8080):
+## Usage command-line-interface

+Invoking help:

+    java -jar NerAnnotator.jar --help

+usage: java -jar NerAnnotator.jar [OPTIONS] [INPUTFILES..]
+ -c,--container <FORMAT>             Input type: mets (Default), didl,
+                                     alto, text, html
+ -d,--output-directory <DIRECTORY>   output DIRECTORY for result files.
+                                     Default ./output
+ -f,--export <FORMAT>                Output type: log (Default), csv,
+                                     html, db, alto, alto2_1, bio.
+                                     Multiple formats:" -f html -f csv" -l,--language <ISO-CODE>            use two-letter ISO-CODE for language
+                                     selection: en, de, nl ....
+ -m,--models <language=filename>     models for languages.
+Ex. -m
+                                     de=/path/to/file/model_de.gz -m
+                                     nl=/path/to/file/model_nl.gz
+ -n,--nthreads <THREADS>             maximum number of threads to be used
+                                     for processing.
+Default 8

+If there are no input files specified, a list of file names is read from stdin.

+Example invocation for classification of german_alto.xml:

+    java -Xmx800m -jar NerAnnotator.jar -c mets -f alto -l de -m de=./test-files/german.ser.gz -n 2 ./test-files/german_alto.xml

+The given example takes the language model called 'german.ser.gz' and applies it to 'german_alo.xml' using 2 threads, and container type METS.

+## Usage web-interface

+Webinterface standalone:

     mvn jetty:run

-Basic usage (Command line client):

-Help:

-      java -jar NerAnnotator.jar --help

-Print result to stdout for German language:

-     java -Xmx800m -jar NerAnnotator.jar -c mets -f alto -l de -m de=/path/to/trainingmodels/german/hgc_175m_600.crf.ser.gz -n 2 /path/to/mets/AZ_19260425/AZ_19260425_mets.xml
+This will try to bind to port 8080, using jetty.

+Once deployed to Tomcat the following applies.
+The default configuration (as well as test-classifiers) reside in src/main/resources/config.ini, this file references the available classifiers.

+See the provided sample for some default settings.
+The landing page of the application will show the available options once invoked with the browser.
+The config.ini and the classifiers will end up in WEB-INF/classes/, after deployment.

 ### Working with classifiers and model generation

-To be able to compare your results with a baseline we provide you with some test files located in the 'test-files' directory.
+To be able to compare your results with a baseline we provide some test files located in the 'test-files' directory.

 To run a back to front test (in Linux) try this: